jgarnet/availity-assessment/coding-exercise-3/csv/README.md

 # CSV Solution

-This example assumes the CSV file format (input & outputs) will match:
+This solution assumes the CSV file format (input & outputs) will match:

 ### `User Id, First Name, Last Name, Version, Insurance Company`

+This solution also assumes the CSV file will contain a "Headings" row with the column names.

 To run the solution, execute `run.sh`.